Liberation Circle

 As in Gaza entire families have been and continue to be erased, hospitals are being bombed, paramedics have been executed in cold blood, respected doctors are being incarcerated and civilians are being starved under siege, we wonder how it is possible that the Buddhist community stays so deafeningly silent?As Buddhist practitioners we believe the Dharma calls us to stand for justice, compassion, and ethical action.
 We would like to explore together this silence within Buddhist communities and invite you to reflect, engage, and take meaningful action.Join us on this path — not in fear, but in commitment to awakening in a world that urgently needs it.

-The third edition of Liberation Circle Live will take place on August 28
+The fourth edition of Liberation Circle Live will take place on October 27

 Collective Liberation